natefaubion/sparkler/README.md

 Backtracking
 ------------

-If your cases aren't conducisve to branch optimization, Sparkler will switch over to the backtracking compiler if it thinks it will help.
+If your cases aren't conducive to branch optimization, Sparkler will switch over to the backtracking compiler if it thinks it will help.

 ```js